-- (A) With regard to regulations: - Establish general speed limits in terms of the type of road in question and its equipment (motorways, dual carriageways, ordinary roads, urban network), categories of vehicles (light vehicles, heavy vehicles, etc.), drivers (e.g. novice drivers) and weather conditions (rain, snow, fog...); - Establish local speed limits where the dangerous nature of the section or the regulation of the traffic requires, making sure that the limits are justified and are applied by drivers.
+- (a) Establish general speed limits in terms of the type of road in question and its equipment (urban roads, motorways, dual carriageways, other roads,), categories of vehicles (light vehicles, heavy vehicles, etc.), drivers (e.g. novice drivers) and weather conditions (rain, snow, fog, etc.); - (b) Establish local speed limits where the dangerous nature of the section or the regulation of the traffic requires, making sure that the limits are justified and are applied by drivers.
 Additional recommendations on this subject can be found in chapter 16, items 16.1 and 16.2 of the present Resolution.